ropensci/MODIStsp/README.md

 ### Standalone execution and scheduled processing

 MODIStsp can be also executed as a standalone application ; to do it, from R launch the function `MODIStsp_install_launcher()`.
 In a Linux operating system this function creates a desktop entry (accessible from the menu in the sections "Science" and "Geography") and a symbolic link in a known path (default: /usr/bin/MODIStsp).
 In Windows, a link in the Start Menu and optionally a desktop shortcut are created.
-See `?install_MODIStsp_launcher` for details and path customisations.
+See `?install_MODIStsp_launcher` for details and path customization.

 Double-clicking the files or launching them from a shell without parameters launches `MODIStsp` in interactive mode.
 Non-interactive mode is triggered by adding the "-g" argument to the call, and specifying the path to a valid Options File as "-s" argument: